Andy-Osborne/Recipe-Workshop/testing.md

 - req - This is request.form.

-This function uses the global variable ``ingredients_list`` and then assigns a list to it.
+This function is then assigned to the relevant variable ``ingredients_list`` the value of the list.

 The function then iterates over the request.form, looks for the key ``ingredients`` then appends the value to the ``ingredients_list`` variable.